 Diane Ryan, LCSW

-Department of Justice, Office for Victim Assistance.
-Retired Director, Mental Health and Service Programs, Disaster Planning and Response, American Red Cross in Greater New York
+Department of Justice, Victim Services Division.
+Former Director, Mental Health and Service Programs, Disaster Planning and Response, American Red Cross in Greater New York

 Diane Ryan, LCSW, Federal Bureau of Investigation’s Victim Services Division is a Licensed Clinical Social Worker specializing in trauma, critical incident response, and disaster mental health.
 She is currently employed with the FBI’s Victim Services Division.
 Prior to that, she was Director of Disaster Mental Health for the American Red Cross in Greater New York.
 Diane has served at local and national disasters including floods, hurricanes, tornadoes, mass casualty transportation incidents, and the World Trade Center attacks.
 She led the development of the mental health/spiritual care response protocol for the 2009 New York City Family Assistance Center plan and provided posttraumatic stress protocols to 9/11 responders for several years after the World Trade Center disaster.
 Diane has presented on disaster, trauma, and critical incident response nationally and internationally, and has published on the topics of disaster mental health response, roles in respite centers for emergency service workers, disaster staff support and collaboration with spiritual care providers.